 - The research collaboration between WNAHS and its Research Partners (AIATSIS, Muuji Regional Centre for Social and Emotional Wellbeing, The Australian National University, Healthpact Research Centre for Health Promotion and Wellbeing University of Canberra, The Connection, and the CRCAH) in the Winnunga Prison Project lead to WNAHS presenting its key findings at the WHO Commission on the Social Determinants of Health Conference on Indigenous Social Determinants of Health in Adelaide in 2007, the CRACH/PHAA/AIATSIS Aboriginal Prisoner Health Industry Roundtable in Canberra in 2007, and a partnership in a 2008 NHMRC Capacity Building Grant Application for Australia-wide research into Aboriginal and Torres Strait Islander prisoner health.

 - Former Aboriginal prisoners and their families were respondents in the Winnunga Prison Health Study; and

-- ACT Health are currently reviewing the findings of the Winnunga Prison Health Study with the view of implementing recommendations arising from the research.
+- ACT Health reviewed the findings of the Winnunga Prison Health Study with the view of implementing recommendations arising from the research.

 The five recommendations from the study relate to: